KristianSundhaugen/reactivities-project/README.md

 This project is based on Neil Cummings' course: [Complete Guide to Building an App with .NET Core and React](https://www.udemy.com/course/complete-guide-to-building-an-app-with-net-core-and-react/).

-The Reactivities project is a multi-project ASP.NET Core solution that follows the principles of Clean Architecture and utilizes the CQRS (Command Query Responsibility Segregation) and Mediator pattern.
+The Reactivities project is a multi-project ASP.NET Core & React solution that follows the principles of Clean Architecture and utilizes the CQRS (Command Query Responsibility Segregation) and Mediator pattern.

 ## Key Learnings